monkey-projects/mailman/README.md

 the broker, or `nil` if no events should be posted.

-Mailman provides additional helper functions to create routers, add interceptors (using [Pedestal](https://pedestal.io)) or set up custom matches and invokers.
-See more below on what these are.
+Mailman provides additional helper functions to create routers, add interceptors (using [Pedestal](http://pedestal.io)) or set up custom matches and invokers.
+See below for more on what these are.

 ## Usage